 Stories We Tell

 “Stories we tell” is a platform aimed at promoting inter-ethnic and inter-community relations in Kosovo through visual storytelling by youth of different communities and ethnicities, living in Kosovo.
-Through this platform, young people from Kosovo will be provided with necessary tools and knowledge in the field of visual storytelling in order to voice their opinions and views on social issues.
-A dedicated interactive portal will be built where a significant number of videos and other visual content will be placed.
-This way the youth of Kosovo will have an opportunity to release a substantial number of visual works of social nature, influencing public opinion, and therefore inadvertently influencing public policy positively.
+Through this platform, young people from Kosovo were provided with necessary tools and knowledge in the field of visual storytelling in order to voice their opinions and views on social issues.
+The project developed a dedicated interactive portal for significant number of videos and other visual content to be placed.
+This way the youth of Kosovo was provided with an opportunity to release a substantial number of visual works of social nature, influencing public opinion, and therefore inadvertently influencing public policy positively.